Works in Seletar area cause discolouration of tap water for residents

 At around 8.43pm, PUB said in a Facebook update that water supply to customers had been fully normalised.

 "However, some customers may still experience slight discolouration in their tap water," PUB added.
-It advises those affected to run their taps for a while until the water was clear.
+It advises those affected to run their taps for a while until the water is clear.